 The IGETC is a general education program that California community college transfer students can use to fulfill lower-division general education requirements at a California State University or University of California campus.
 This curriculum provides an alternative to CSU General Education-Breadth requirements and UC campus GE/Breadth requirements.
 IGETC can be a good option if students know they want to transfer, but do not know if they will go to a CSU or a UC, or if they do not know which major to pursue.

 Courses must be completed for all areas with a grade of “C” or better.
-Completion of IGETC is not an admission requirement nor does completion of IGETC guarantee admission to the campus or program of choice; pattern is outlined on pages 67 and 68.
+Completion of IGETC is not an admission requirement nor does completion of IGETC guarantee admission to the campus or program of choice.

 CSU General Education-Breadth Certification Course Pattern